wp-plugins/advertising-manager/readme.txt

 As a general rule the version X.Y.Z increments Z with bugfixes, Y with additional features, and X with major overhaul.

+* **3.4** New architecture - less space, more efficient code.
+Tons of ad network bug fixes.
+Added plugin design, and new ad serving engine.
 * **3.3.18** Added ability to suppress widget formatting on ads, fixed issue with PHP_INT_MAX on versions of PHP before 4.4.
 * **3.3.17** Fixed a bug with widget display, updated all language files, fixed a bug with Ozh plugin
 * **3.3.16** Added functionality around reverting to older versions of adsensem, fixed a bug with 0 weight ads, fixed a bug displaying ID rather than name for post ads